GorayaU/GED_W8/README.md

 ## Reflection

-### Observer
+### Dirty Flag
-There is an observer that will check on the fuel stat, after 2 fuels are used a new enemy will spawn
+The text for the fuel UI gets updated when the value is changed, instead of every frame
-### State
+### Object Pooling
-A state to check if the game should continue or if it should end
+The enemy cars are in a list, after a certain amount of time they get de activated, set to another position then re activated. instead of the old system where i would create an distory game objects every time.